mark-rez/TikTok-Voice-TTS/README.md

 ### Create audio in python script
 1. Put the file `tiktokvoice.py` and the folder `tts_json_data` into your directory.
-2. Import the text-to-speech function with `from tiktokvoice.py import tts`.
+2. Import the text-to-speech function with `from tiktokvoice import tts`.
 3. Execute `tts(TEXT, VOICENAME, OUTPUTFILENAME, PLAYSOUND)` in your code.

 I provided an [example script](https://github.com/GiorDior/TikTok-Voice-TTS/blob/main/examplescript.py) which shows how the tts function could be used in a script.